 - Our estimates do not estimate the training error \mathcal{E}T , except under the assumption that one finds a global minimum for the optimization problem (2.11).
 In practice, it is well known that (stochastic) gradient descent algorithms converge to local minima.
 In such cases, there is no guarantee on the smallness of the training error.
 Thus, one needs to find new techniques to estimate training errors for PINNs.
-On the other hand, our and other numerical results, see [16] for instance, indicate that the training error can be made small.
+On the other hand, our and other numerical results, see (Jin et al. 2021) for instance, indicate that the training error can be made small.
 Then a bound like (3.30) clearly indicates that the overall error will be small.
 This is indeed borne out in numerical experiments (see Figure 5). - Our estimates rely heavily on the regularity of the underlying solutions of Navier-Stokes equations (2.1).
 There are two caveats in this context.
-First, in two space dimensions, one knows that the underlying solution will be sufficiently regular if the corresponding initial data is regular enough [42].
+First, in two space dimensions, one knows that the underlying solution will be sufficiently regular if the corresponding initial data is regular enough (Temam 2001).
 However, in three space dimensions, such results are a part of the millennium prize problems and are incredibly hard to obtain.
-On the more practical level, it is clear from Theorems 3.3 and 3.9 that the errors will grow if the C^1 norms of the underlying exact solutions are large.
+On the more practical level, it is clear from Theorems 3.4 and 3.10 that the errors will grow if the C^1 norms of the underlying exact solutions are large.
 This is clearly the case, particularly in three space dimensions, where solution gradients grow as vortices are stretched.
-Hence, one can expect the PINN errors to grow too and this is indeed seen in practice (see section 5 of [29] for instance).
+Hence, one can expect the PINN errors to grow too and this is indeed seen in practice (see section 5 of (Mishra & Molinaro 2020) for instance).
 However, traditional numerical methods such as finite element methods and spectral viscosity methods also suffer from the same issue and it is not expected to be different for PINNs.
 In this context, it would be interesting to investigate if the approaches which are based on weak formulations of PDE residuals might lead to better estimates and numerical results.

 Finally, only the forward problem is considered here.
-It would be interesting to extend the theoretical tools and bounds in the paper to inverse problems for the Navier-Stokes equations (see [36]) as well as physics informed operator learning [44].
+It would be interesting to extend the theoretical tools and bounds in the paper to inverse problems for the Navier-Stokes equations (see (Raissi et al. 2018)) as well as physics-informed operator learning (Wang & Perdikaris 2021).